ImperialCollegeLondon/safe_web/README.md

     python vm_snapshot.py

+This should be run before any major changes to the server, to provide a recent fallback to relaunch in case, for example, a python package installation completely locks up the system...
+If those changes are succesful, it should also be run afterwards to bring the snapshot up to date!

+## Restoring in production (aka Disaster recovery)

+Has the server instance running https://safeproject.net just died/frozen/exploded/started hosting goatse?
+Right, roll up your sleeves and follow the guide below:

+### Bring up a new instance of the webserver

+We're going to need a new server.
+Log in to AWS and go to the EC2 console and then:

+1) In EBS > Snapshots, find the most recent snapshot of the server volume (you have been making them, right?)
+2) Select that and make an image of it - make sure to change paravirtual to hardware assisted virtualisation.
+3) Once that appears in Images > AMI, launch it, and use the existing AWS_SAFE_Web key pair.

+### Add the data volume

+The website runs out of /home/www-data/ which is a regularly backed up data volume.
+Ideally, we detach the volume from the borked server and reattach it to the new one:

+1) In EBS > Volumes, select the SAFE Web data and detach it.
+2) Once that has completed, reattach it to the new Server, taking note of the mount point code.
+3) SSH into the instance - now is probably a good time to run any system updates!

+    ssh -i "AWS_SAFE_Web.pem" ubuntu@ec2-34-251-132-154.eu-west-1.compute.amazonaws.com
+    do-release-upgrade

+4) If a restart is required, then you'll need to log back in again.
+Mount the attached volume, note that the mount point might have been changed: for example, from /dev/sdf to /dev/xvdf.

+    sudo mount /dev/xvdf /home/www-data

+### Swap onto the Elastic IP

+In an ideal world, the webserver will now be up and running on the Public DNS of the new instance.
+Check that!

+If it is, the next step is to detach the Elastic IP from the broken server and swap it onto the new one.
+In the EC2 console, go to Network and Security > Elastic IPs, select the IP and choose the Associate action, which also allows you to forcibly reassociate from the existing assocation.

 ## Resetting the DB in development

 As noted above, in production, the DB is the ultimate source of truth, but in the startup, this is populated from the `zzz_fixtures.py file`.
 In order to reset the development version, the following steps are used.
 It is wise to disable the app from the web2py admin site before updating!
 The web server provides a nice maintenance banner whilst it is disabled.